AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression: Introduction

 \section{Introduction}

 Transfer learning is a technique that incorporates knowledge from various source tasks into a target task \citep{torrey2010transfer}.
 This approach is especially useful in high-dimensional data analysis, such as medical imaging and genetic data analysis, where the number of features is significantly larger than the target sample size.
-A fundamental challenge in transfer learning, especially under the high-dimensional setting, is addressing the negative transfer issue: If different source samples are equally aggregated into the training procedure, it could lead to a significant deterioration of the estimation accuracy \citep{li2022transfer, li2023transfer, li2023estimation}.
+A fundamental challenge in transfer learning, especially under the high-dimensional setting, is addressing the negative transfer issue: if different source samples are equally aggregated into the training procedure, it could lead to a significant deterioration of the estimation accuracy \citep{li2022transfer, li2023transfer, li2023estimation}.
 Although several studies have explored the identification of transferable samples, they often pre-select these samples prior to training via some ad-hoc fitting methods \citep{tian2022transfer, liu2023unified}.
 These methods typically result in a binary ``all-or-none" decision regarding the transfer of information, which may not be optimal in practice.

 In fact, we notice that in high-dimensional setting, the transferable structure often \textit{varies across features} within the same source sample.
-One such example lies in the analysis of brain functional connectivity patterns \citep{li2018novel}, where each source may have a distinct set of non-transferable features due to variations in brain conditions, as depicted in Fig. \ref{fig:parameter-settings}(a).
+One such example is the analysis of high-dimensional brain functional connectivity patterns, where patterns learned from healthy samples and various disease samples can be transferred to a sample with a target disorder \citep{li2018novel}.
+While the feature spaces of brain connectivity are accordant across samples, each source sample is observed to possess a distinct set of features that are non-transferable due to variations in brain conditions, as depicted in Figure \ref{fig:parameter-settings}(a).
 In other applications, the overall source informative level \textit{varies across source samples}, affected by factors such as data quality, reliability, and relevance to the target task.
 For instance, in genetic-disease association studies, due to patient demographics and measurement methodologies, source-task similarity with the target often varies in a whole-sample manner \citep{tang2016fused, wahlsten2003different}.
-Fig. \ref{fig:parameter-settings}(b) illustrates such a scenario, where the darker orange color in the first source indicates that this source is more relevant to the target task while the second source is less transferable.
+Figure \ref{fig:parameter-settings}(b) illustrates such a scenario, where the darker orange color in the first source indicates that this source is more relevant to the target task while the second source is less transferable.